kodujdlapolski/factchecker-plugin-chrome/README.md

 If you would like to create a similar plugin for your factchecker these are the steps you have to follow:

-1. Update `src/manifest.json` with description of your factchecker
+1. Update `src/manifest.json` and `package.json` with description of your factchecker
-1. Update `src/js/onfig.js` configuration
+1. Define `src/js/config.js` configuration using `src/js/config.js.template`
 1. Override `src/assets/icon*` with your own icons
     - `icon_gray` is shown in task bar when there are no factchecked statements on the current website
 1. Modify `src/views/*` templates according to your needs